How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 How to Copy / Clone SATA Disk to NVMe Disk Using MiniTool Partition

-We will use MiniTool Partition Wizard Server 9.0 software for the disk copy/cloning method.
-The version of this program may be old, but it is still stable today.
+For disk copying/cloning, we will use MiniTool Partition Wizard Server 9.0 software.
+Although this program’s version is old, it is still stable today.

 Step 1

-Install MiniTools Partition software on your virtual computer and then run it.
-On the main screen of the program, you will see two disks defined in your system: SATA and NVMe.
+Install MiniTool Partition software on your virtual computer and then run it.
+On the program’s main screen, you will see two disks defined in your system: SATA and NVMe.

-Right-click on the SATA disk and then click Copy.
+Right-click on the SATA disk and click Copy.

 Selecting the Source Disk to Cloned with MiniTool Partition